-&lt;sup>36Adopted by the Faculty on May 5, 2023, effective Spring 2023, replacing an earlier policy adopted on May 9, 1980.
+&lt;sup>37Adopted by the Faculty on May 5, 2023, effective Spring 2023, replacing an earlier policy adopted on May 9, 1980.

-- (b) Intersession courses.
+- (a) Non-intersession courses.
+The College of Law Registrar shall designate a grading deadline each semester that will be no earlier than three weeks after the last day of the exam period (including the regularly scheduled make-up days).
+This deadline applies to all non-intersession courses, even if the course does not include a final exam, including, but not limited to, seminars, clinical courses, field placements, LAWR, co-curricular courses, independent research, tutorials, and pass/fail courses.
+Each summer session shall be treated as a separate semester for purposes of this rule. - (b) Intersession courses.
 The College of Law Registrar shall designate a grading deadline for each intersession week that will be no earlier than three weeks from the last day of the course, including any exam day. - (c) Courses that extend beyond the dates set in paragraphs (a) and (b).
 When specified in the course approval, or with the permission of the Dean or Dean's designate, a course may permit students to submit final course work after the regular exam period or intersession week.
 In such instances, the College of Law Registrar shall designate a grading deadline of no earlier than three weeks after all student work is due, and the instructor shall notify the students at the beginning of the course of when course grades can be expected.
 This paragraph does not apply when individual students receive permission to submit late work; such a case is governed by subsection (4), below.